pedrosag1000/gera-shower-cpp/readme.md

 8) Copy "bmp.blob" into your "[path_to_your_bsp]/Linux_for_Tegra/bootloader/"

-You should download board image. for this, download the Nvidia SDK manager and install it on ****ubuntu 18.0.4**** (important) and just download the os flash things. after download files you should see downloaded files in `/home/{user}/Download/nvidia`
+You should download Jetpack 4.6.4 and rootfs filesystem. for doing this, Download the Nvidia SDK manager and install it on ****ubuntu 18.0.4**** (important) and just download the Jetson and Rootfs files. after download files you should see downloaded files in `/home/{user}/Download/nvidia`

+Extract the Jetpack and add Rootfs files to `Linux_for_Tegra/rootfs`

-After extract the image file, you should replace the bmp.blob file to `bootloader` folder.
+For changing boot logo you should replace the `bmp.blob` file in `bootloader` folder.

 Start your board in Force recovery mode (connect pin 3 to pin 4).

 Run this command on **ubuntu 18.0.4** (i think you can flash board in other ubuntu versions but if you want to be sure, run this in 18.0.4)

+**NOTE: Nvidia manager has issue in flashing jetson nano boards !!!
+I couldn't flash the board by that. use this command instead (manually)**
 ```shell
 sudo ./flash.sh jetson-nano-qspi mmcblk0p
 ```